CentOS/CentOS-Dockerfiles/mariadb/centos7/README.md

     # docker run --name=mariadb -d -p 3306:3306 --volumes-from=mariadb-data -e MYSQL_ROOT_PASSWORD=<password> <yourname>/mariadb55

 You could also create an additional database by passing MYSQL_DATABASE and/or create an additional user passing MYSQL_USER to the container.
+You can specify database character set and/or collation by specifying MYSQL_CHARSET and/or MYSQL_COLLATION!

 Using your MariaDB container
 ----------------------------